-The Desmond Elliott Prize, which is the country’s largest prize for first novels and worth £10,000 to the winner, will be chaired by its 2016 winner, Lisa McInerney.
-McInerney will be joined by journalist and author Chitra Ramaswamy and book reviewer and YouTuber Simon Savidge.
-They are together tasked with finding the novel they believe is most worthy of being crowned the best debut novel of the last 12 months.
+The Desmond Elliott Prize, which is the country’s largest prize for first novels and worth £10,000 to the winner, will be chaired by its 2020 winner, the writer and poet, Derek Owusu.
+Derek will be joined by award-winning journalist and author, Symeon Brown, and Cheltenham Literature Festival’s Programme & Commissions Manager, Lyndsey Fineran.
+Together they are tasked with finding the novel they believe is most worthy of being crowned the best debut novel of the last 12 months.

 The Desmond Elliott Prize is run by the National Centre for Writing as the flagship in its Early Career Awards portfolio, which also includes the UEA New Forms Award and the Laura Kinsella Fellowship.